nicolasbeauvais/lari18n/readme.md

 # Lari18n (Beta)
 > Translation made easy

+**Lari18n provide an easy to use graphical interface to interact with each translated text.**

 ## Description
 Did you ever experienced the struggle of translating a website ?
 Well, maybe not, a PHP array is probably really easy to read for you !